yogeshkasar778/SQL_HackerRank/README.md

              END AS triangle_type
         FROM TRIANGLES;

-#### Q22.Amber's conglomerate corporation just acquired some new companies.
+#### Q.Amber's conglomerate corporation just acquired some new companies.
 Each of the companies follows this hierarchy:

 ![1458531031-249df3ae87-ScreenShot2016-03-21at8 59 56AM](https://user-images.githubusercontent.com/118357991/231822722-62175aa0-9fe5-4f0c-9164-cb51fdb952ca.png)